gmkung/decheem-docs/docs/faq.rst

 What are the most important characteristics to look for in the ideal expert system for managing legal or philosophical knowledge?
 --------------------------------------------

-Here are a list of considerations that were taken into account during the design process of deCheem.
+Here are a list of principles that were taken into account during the design process of deCheem.

 * **Type-less knowledge entry**